wisniewskikr/chrisblog-it-cloud/spring-cloud/documentation/springcloud-springboot3-documentation-gateway-keycloak/README.md

 1. In the second command line tool **forward port of Gateway service** with `kubectl port-forward service/gateway 8762:8762`
 1. In the third command line tool **forward port of First service** with `kubectl port-forward service/first 8081:8081`
 1. In the fourth command line tool **forward port of Second service** with `kubectl port-forward service/second 8082:8082`
+1. In the fifth command line tool **forward port of Keycloak service** with `kubectl port-forward service/keycloak 8080:8080`
 1. In any REST Client (e.g. Postman) visit **REST API** application with `http://localhost:8762/secured`
    * Authorization -> Type -> OAuth 2.0
    * Token Name: **Token**